The Promise and Reality of Continuous Integration Caching: An Empirical Study of Travis CI Builds: Implications

-\textbf{What else to cache?} Our analysis of $1,279$ GitHub projects shows that caching is mostly limited to dependencies.
+\begin{itemize}[leftmargin=8pt] \item[] \textbf{What else to cache?} As RQ\textsubscript{2} shows, caching is mostly limited to dependencies.
 However, other artifacts can benefit from caching.
-For example, test-generated static data can significantly increase build duration~\cite{beller2017oops,ghaleb2019empirical}.
-Developers could cache such artifacts (e.g., test input data~\cite{korel1990automated} or search results\footnote{\href{https://github.com/thredded/thredded/commit/2f04819}{thredded/thredded/commit/2f04819}}).
-For Java projects, incremental compilation could allow caching previously compiled class files, reducing unnecessary recompilation.
-While {\sc Travis CI} supports this for C/C++ via \texttt{ccache}, our analysis found no equivalent for Java builds.
+For example, test-generated static data can significantly increase build duration~\cite{beller2017oops,ghaleb2019duration}, so developers could cache such artifacts (e.g., test input data~\cite{korel1990automated} or search results\footnote{\href{https://github.com/thredded/thredded/commit/2f04819}{thredded/thredded/commit/2f04819}}).
+For Java projects, incremental compilation could cache previously compiled class files to avoid unnecessary recompilation.
+While {\sc Travis~CI} supports this for C/C++ via \texttt{ccache}, we found no equivalent for Java.

-\textbf{No pain, no gain!} Our process mining of CI cache-changing commits shows that developers must actively maintain caches as projects evolve.
+\textbf{No pain, no gain!} Our RQ\textsubscript{2} process mining of CI cache-changing commits reveals that developers must actively maintain caches as projects evolve.
 In $80\%$ of projects that did not achieve significant build-time reductions, caches were not maintained, indicating that unmanaged caching is largely ineffective.
 While maintenance requires effort~\cite{mcintosh2011empirical}, continuously monitoring CI practices is important to sustain their benefits~\cite{santos2025need}.
-Our results suggest that even minimal monitoring helps preserve caching benefits.
+Our results suggest that even minimal monitoring helps preserve caching benefits. \end{itemize}